-Mandatory Insurance Related Proposed Rules
+Mandatory Insurance Related Rules

-As stated above, one purpose of this proposed rule making is to set interim standards for filings made in lieu of insurance with the Department pursuant to s.
+As stated above, one purpose of this rule making sets interim standards for filings made in lieu of insurance with the Department pursuant to s.
 344.63, Stats., as created by 2009 Wis.
 Act 28.
 The statutes require the Department to accept and release deposits made in lieu of mandatory insurance under particular circumstances, and these rules cannot modify those statutorily established requirements.
 The Department believes the legislature may wish to consider modifying some of those requirements in the future because the effects of some of the provisions may undermine the legislature's apparent intentions in enacting the laws.
 These effects are explained below.